python/cpython/Doc/library/struct.rst

 processors are little-endian.

-Native size and alignment are determined using the C compiler's :keyword:`sizeof` expression.
+Native size and alignment are determined using the C compiler's ``sizeof`` expression.
 This is always combined with native byte order.

 Standard size and alignment are as follows: no alignment is required for any type (so you have to use pad bytes); :ctype:`short` is 2 bytes; :ctype:`int` and